emiliehrx/emiliehrx/README.md

 ### Hi there 👋

-I am Emilie, a .Net Full Stack Developer from Belgium.
+I am Emilie, .Net Full Stack Developer in training from Belgium.
 I like solving problems and everything related to new technologies and computers.

 - 🔭 I’m currently working on learning new things every day